mehmetutuncu/Library-Tracking-Automation/README.md

 # Library-Tracking-Otomation

-This application is the management panel of a library.
-Through this panel, the stock status of books is being followed.
-In addition, books are available for staplers, and these books are provided at a glance.
+This application is a library's management panel.
+In this panel, the stock status of the books is followed.
+In addition, books are delivered to the users and provided for follow-up.
-Don't forget to give stars.
 # ScreenShot
 <a href="https://ibb.co/cBBgrT"><img src="https://preview.ibb.co/irg35o/1.png" alt="1" border="0"></a><hr>
 <a href="https://ibb.co/kmjHWT"><img src="https://preview.ibb.co/cAUUd8/2.png" alt="2" border="0"></a><hr>